cropgeeks/hpc-help/bioconda.rst

   $ conda remove --all -n samtools-old

 .. note::
   One school of thought suggests installing every package into its own unique environment.
-While this certainly avoids any dependency clash problems, it can make things a little awkward if you have pipelines or scripts relying on multiple packages as you're then constantly running ``source activate`` and ``source deactivate``.
+While this certainly avoids any dependency clash problems, it can make things a little awkward if you have pipelines or scripts relying on multiple packages as you're then constantly running ``conda activate`` and ``conda deactivate``.
 Ultimately though, it's up to you how you set up and manage Bioconda.

 Removing Bioconda